 Vince Markovchick, M.D.

-President HCAC Foundation
+Past Co-President HCAC Foundation

 Dr. Vincent Markovchick has more than 40 years experience in Emergency Medicine, holding numerous positions including Director of Emergency Medical Services, Director of Medical Education, Medical Director of the Paramedic Division, Denver Fire Department, Associate Program Director of Denver Affiliated Residency in Emergency Medicine, and staff physician at Denver Health Medical Center in Denver, Colorado.
 He currently serves as Professor Emeritus, Department of Emergency Medicine at University of Colorado’s School of Medicine where he also served as Associated Dean for Health Affairs.
 He received his medical degree from Temple University School of Medicine in 1970.
 He has received multiple awards and recognitions including the Lifetime Achievement Award from Denver Health Residency in Emergency Medicine, Heroes of Emergency Medicine from American College of Emergency Physicians, the Legacy Award from the Colorado Chapter of the American College of Emergency Physicians, and 2002 Best Doctors in America List.
 He was newly elected Vice President to the HCAC foundation’s Board of Directors in 2013.

 Co-President HCAC Foundation, Past Treasurer of HCAC Foundation, Past President of HCACF